hashicorp/terraform/website/docs/registry/providers/publishing.html.md

 1. Copy the [GoReleaser configuration from the terraform-provider-scaffolding repository](https://github.com/hashicorp/terraform-provider-scaffolding/blob/master/.goreleaser.yml) to the root of your repository.
 1. Copy the [GitHub Actions workflow from the terraform-provider-scaffolding repository](https://github.com/hashicorp/terraform-provider-scaffolding/blob/master/.github/workflows/release.yml) to `.github/workflows/release.yml` in your repository.
 1. Go to *Settings > Secrets* in your repository, and add the following secrets:
-  * `GPG_FINGERPRINT` - The key fingerprint or ID of your GPG signing key.
-The fingerprint is outputted when listing keys with `gpg --list-keys`.
   * `GPG_PRIVATE_KEY` - Your ASCII-armored GPG private key.
 You can export this with `gpg --armor --export-secret-keys [key ID or email]`.
   * `PASSPHRASE` - The passphrase for your GPG private key.
 1. Push a new valid version tag (e.g. `v1.2.3`) to test that the GitHub Actions releaser is working.